Daikoku is a traditional Japanese pink blossom tree, with particularly pretty double flowers.

 Viewed close-up the individual petals seem to vary in shade from white to darker pink, which produces a very attractive, almost Impressionist effect when seen from a distance.

-Fill in the form below and we will notify you when Daikoku japanese flowering cherry tree is back in stock.
+Fill in the form below and we will notify you when Daikoku japanese flowering cherry tree are back in stock.

 It is possible that Daikoku has some relation to another well-known Japanese flowering cherry, Pink Perfection, but it is not as well-known.